Quickly create your Virginia living will

 Further, you should choose someone who is capable of being assertive with your family and medical staff to advocate for your health care wishes.
 Logistical issues such as proximity may factor into your decision too.
 The person you choose should be capable of being at your side promptly when you need them.
 Many people choose a close loved one, such as a parent, sibling, spouse, or adult child for this important responsibility.

-Under Virginia’s Health Care Decisions Act, you must sign your living will in the presence of two adult witnesses.
+Under Virginia’s Health Care Decisions Act, you must sign your health care directive in the presence of two adult witnesses.
 The witnesses must then sign the document.

 Distribute your advance directives